Steven-Grevera/ENC4265/manual.md

 *Figure 37: Image showing The Barkeep when you first enter the game.
 Image Taken By: Steven Grevera*

-After getting through the games intro, you will arrive at the hub.
-In the hub will be several options that will assist you on your corridor explorations.
+After getting through the game's intro, you will arrive at the hub.
+In the hub, there will be several options that will assist you in your corridor explorations.

 ## Hub Music Control
 ![image](https://github.com/user-attachments/assets/3139efc3-360a-491b-aba0-f106bce5af6f)
-*Figure 38: Image showing a Gramophone which can be used to change the music playing in The Hub.
+*Figure 38: Image showing a Gramophone that can be used to change the music playing in The Hub.
 Image Taken By: Steven Grevera*

 By interacting with this device while in the hub, you can cycle through a series of soundtracks in the game itself.
 Pick your favorite one!
 Feel free to change it at any time by coming to this location.